tonight-halfmoon/Coding-Dojo/NumbersInWords/readme.md

 ![alt text](https://japan-cc.com/images/knm10.gif)

-- Client needs to be able to send the result as Json string as payload of some REST API
+- Clients do need to be able to send the result as Json string as payload of some REST API

 ```
 Example: {"AmountInnumbers": 342, "Currency": "USD", "NumbersInWords": "Three Hundred and Fourty Two"}